ntpissarra/ntpissarra/README.md

 <p align="left">Welcome to my GitHub repository!
 I'm Nathanael, a passionate Full Stack Developer with a background in Analysis and Systems Development.
 At 23 years old, I have dedicated myself to honing my skills and expanding my knowledge in the world of software development.</p>

+<p align="left"> I'm currently in the process of expanding my horizons and venturing into the realm of iOS development.
+As part of my journey, I'll be gradually transitioning my focus towards crafting exceptional experiences for Apple devices.
+While my roots in Full Stack Development remain strong, I'm thrilled to embrace this new challenge and bring my expertise to the world of iOS.</p>

 ###

 <h2 align="left">About me</h2>